Science News Roundup: Australian scientists find huge new healthy coral reef; U.S. researchers dream of life after Trump and more | Science-Environment

 A Chinese spacecraft is expected to land on Mars in May, state-run media reported on Thursday, citing a space agency official.
 The spacecraft, which left Earth in July, is set to land in Utopia Planitia, a plain in the northern hemisphere of Mars, the China News Service reported, citing Liu Tongjie, spokesman for the Mars mission.

-Miniature organs help test potential coronavirus drugs; GI symptoms linked to severe COVID-19
+U.S. nursing homes still face COVID-19 test delays; you can wash Halloween candy

 The following is a roundup of some of the latest scientific studies on the novel coronavirus and efforts to find treatments and vaccines for COVID-19, the illness caused by the virus.
-Miniature lungs, colons help test COVID-19 treatments.
+U.S. nursing homes lack access to prompt COVID-19 diagnoses.

+Why NASA's moonshot, Boeing, Bezos, and Musk have a lot riding on U.S. election

+U.S. President Donald Trump's differences with rival presidential candidate Joe Biden extend far beyond planet earth.
+President Trump's plans to win the race in space call for a 2024 moon mission, and ending direct U.S. financial support for the International Space Station in 2025 - turning over control of the decades-old orbital laboratory to private space companies.

 ALSO READ